Measles

 Measles is a highly contagious disease that spreads through coughing, sneezing, and close contact.
 It can lead to serious complications, especially in young children and those with weakened immune systems.

-Due to the growing number of MEASLES cases, the Manitoba Government has expanded the eligibility criteria for MEASLES, MUMPS AND RUBELLA (MMR).
+Due to the growing number of MEASLES cases, the Manitoba Government has expanded the eligibility criteria for MEASLES, MUMPS AND RUBELLA (MMR) vaccine.

 Symptoms include